carlosrod723/diabetes-readmission-prediction/PostgreSQL.md

+## Data Cleaning & Preparation in PostgreSQL

+To prepare the 'diabetes_data' dataset for modeling, data cleaning and preprocessing will be performed directly in PostgreSQL.

 ### Step 1: Creating the 'diabetes_data' Table

 The initial step in my project involves establishing the foundation for data storage and analysis by creating a table in the PostgreSQL database.
 This table, named 'diabetes_data', will serve as the repository for all the information extracted from the dataset related to patient demographics, medical histories, diagnoses, medications, and outcomes.
 The structure of the diabetes_data table captures the relevant attributes present in the dataset, aligning with the project's goal of predicting hospital readmissions.